remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_codes.md

 # Lab code

-In RemoteLabz 2.4.4, users can access a lab by using a specific code issued by his administrator or a teacher.
+In RemoteLabz 2.4.4, users can access a lab by using a specific code issued by their administrator or a teacher.
 On the administrator side, you can manage existing code for all user and every created laboratory.

 ## Lab code creation